Ripley High School (West Virginia): History

 In the summer of 1913, Ripley High School was established, and in the following school year, 23 students were enrolled.
 In order to uphold its legal right to exist as an educational institution, it had to combine with the grade school in the following year due to an extremely low number of students.
 In 1917, better efforts were made to build the school, and additional rooms were made accordingly.
-In 1918, however, the infamous Spanish flu pandemic swept across America, and health authorities suspended the school, locking the doors until January 1, 1919.
-In the autumn of the same year, the school succeeded in voting for the construction of a new building, but it wasn't finished until 1922.
-Classes continued in that building for almost twenty-eight years until the present building was constructed in 1950, and it has steadily increased since then with additional buildings.
-In 2002, the Main Building of the school received a multimillion-dollar facelift.
-The football field, known as "Memorial Stadium" or "Death Valley" received new astroturf during the fall of 2004.
-In 2008, construction began on a chemistry lab addition, which was finished in 2009.
-In the summer of 2018, the astroturf of "Death Valley" was replaced by the first of September.
+In 1918, however, during the Spanish flu pandemic, health authorities closed the school until January 1, 1919.
+Later in 1919, voters approved funds for the construction of a new building, which was completed in 1922.
+Classes were held in the 1922 building until the present building was constructed in 1950, and it has steadily increased since then with additional buildings.
+The Main Building of the school received a multimillion-dollar renovation in 2002 and, in 2008, construction began on a chemistry lab addition, which was finished in 2009.
+The football field, known as Memorial Stadium, received new astroturf in 2004 and this was replaced in 2018.

-Alma Mater

-"Dear old Ripley High we love you, and to you we'll always cheer.
-And the victories you are winning will echo year to year.
-And to you we're always faithful - we are with you do or die.
-You're the right school, blue and white school - dear old Ripley High!"